 With Active Muscle Contract & Sustain (AMC&S®) testing, the practitioner pinpoints inhibited muscles that aren’t contracting properly and need neuromuscular activation.

-Through the Digital Force Application to Muscle Attachment Tissue (DFAMAT®) or Positional Iso-Angular Contraction (PIC®), your choice of targeted pressure or isometric force is applied to restore proper neuromuscular function.
+Through the Digital Force Application to Muscle Attachment Tissue (DFAMAT®) or Positional Iso-Angular Contraction (PIC®), your choice of targeted pressure or isometric force is applied.

 The practitioner checks to confirm their activation was successful by doing a follow up AMC&S® test to ensure improvement.